tonyg/presence-exchange/README.md

 sent through to bound queues, but this behavior may change in the future.

+## Why aren't messages published to the exchange passed on?

+Because it would let arbitrary clients forge presence messages.

+Messages *could* be forwarded if they could be marked by the exchange in a way that made it clear that the passed-on messages didn't originate from within the exchange itself.
+One way to do that might be to have the exchange rewrite messages to be similar to presence messages, but with an action of `message` and a body containing the encapsulated properties and body of the relayed message.
+At the moment, the RabbitMQ pluggable exchange API makes it a bit tricky to rewrite messages on their way through an exchange, so for now messages published to presence exchanges are simply dropped.

 ## Licensing

 This plugin is licensed under the MPL.
 The full license text is